mnr-18/Fides-code/README.md

 ## Server
 1. Registers for computation by calling the *Register()* function of the referee contract.
 2. Check whether received input is correct or not:
-- Generate the commitment to input to program: `python3 commitment.py commit`
+- Generate the commitment to input to program: `python commitment.py commit`
-- Verify: `python3 commitment.py verify <commitment value> <commitment key>`
+- Verify: `python commitment.py verify <commitment value> <commitment key>`
 3. Check for non-deterministic instructions in program bytecode.
-(i) (using evm-tools run following command)
+- (using evm-tools run following command)
 ```
 echo $(cat delegated_program.bin-runtime) | disasm > evm_instructions.txt
 ```
-(ii) Then run: `python3 check_determinism.py evm_instructions.txt`
+- Then run: `python3 check_determinism.py evm_instructions.txt`

 4. Program execution:
-(a) Execute computation and save the intermediate state data into an output file: evm --debug --code <delegated program:bin􀀀runtime> --input <input to program> 2> 1 j tee output.txt
+-(a) Execute computation and save the intermediate state data into an output file: evm --debug --code <delegated program:bin􀀀runtime> --input <input to program> 2> 1 j tee output.txt
 (b) Generate state files for each intermediate state from the output file: